- Introduction

 Understanding a Decorator

 Before we dive into usage, let's take a moment to understand what decorators are.
-In Graphweaver, decorators are functions that modify the behavior of a class or its members, such as properties or methods.
+In Graphweaver, decorators are functions that modify the behaviour of a class or its members, such as properties or methods.

 They are prefixed with an @